-CARING FOR THE EGGS:

-MIDWIFE TOADS AND CRABS The female midwife toad has a novel way of protecting her eggs.
+CARING FOR THE EGGS: MIDWIFE TOADS AND CRABS There is a toad named the midwife toad.
+The female midwife toad has a novel way of protecting her eggs.
 She lays her fertilised eggs on the back of the male.
 The male carries the eggs around until the tadpoles emerge from them.
 Crabs have a different system of protecting their eggs.
 A cavity is formed below the abdomen of the female when she bends forward.
 Fertilised eggs undergo development in this cavity.
 Study at least two other animals and find out what they do to protect their eggs after laying them.
 (22) CARING FOR THE YOUNG Animals that give birth to young ones are also of two kinds.
 Some take care of their young while some others do not.
 Name five animals of each type.
 (23) What would happen if those animals that take care of their young fail to do so?
-In other words, what do the young need that they cannot get for themselves?
+In other words, what do such young animals need that they cannot get for themselves?
 (24) In this chapter, we discussed variations in the reproduction of animals.
-We did not, however, discuss many other aspects of their reproduction, such as the changes that occur in eggs after they are fertilised, the organ of the body in which the internal development of the egg takes place, how it is decided whether an offspring is male or female, how twins are born, whether test-tube babies are actually born in test tubes, what cloning is etc. These questions are all connected with reproduction.
+We did not, however, discuss many other aspects of their reproduction, such as the changes that occur in eggs after they are fertilised, the organ of the body in which the internal development of the egg takes place, how it is decided whether an offspring is male or female, how twins are born, whether test tube babies are actually born in test tubes, what cloning is, etc. These questions are all connected with reproduction.
 However, we need to have more information before we can begin answering these questions.
-NEW WORDS female reproductive cell male reproductive cell ovum sperm aquatic terrestrial Chapter-4 MACHINES Can you imagine a world without machines and tools?
-What would life be like in such a world?
-There would be no computers, no television, no planes, no trains.
-There would be no bullock carts, not even a screwdriver or a shovel.
-No clothes on your body, no shoes on your feet.
-Because even clothes and shoes are made with machines.
-Could you list some other things we would have to live without in such a world?
-Could you paint a picture of such a world?
-Such a world did exist many, many years ago.
-In prehistoric times, people did live without machines and tools.
-They could not cultivate crops the way we do today.
-They could not even kill animals for food or to protect themselves.
-But slowly, our ancestors learned to make tools to help them in their daily work and chores.
-They built new tools and machines to perform tasks which they could not have dreamed of doing earlier.
-Let us take a ride back in time and look at some of these tools and machines which our ancestors developed and see how these tools and machines changed the way they lived and worked.
-Figure 1 USING A HAMMER Try and insert a nail into a piece of wood with your thumb.
+NEW WORDS Female reproductive cell Male reproductive cell Ovum Reproductive period Fertilisation Sperm Reproduction Embryo